Laboratory for Suburbia is a paradigm-shifting art and design project addressing the political possibilities of American suburbs.

 Special thanks to

-Michael Allen, Haley Evans, Lillian Gardner, Esther Neff, Tila Neguse, Lee Broughton, Jesse Vogler, Richard McCoy, Katherine Simóne Reynolds, Rebecca Uchill, Mimi Zeiger, Jean Allman, Lisa Bulawsky, Carmon Colangelo, Adrienne Davis, Liz Kramer, Bruce Lindsey, Tim Portlock, Heather Woofter, Anna Leavey, Meridith McKinley, Susan Trautman, Roseanne Weiss, Michael Behle, Glenn Burleigh, Juan William Chavez, Irene Compadre, Damon Davis, Kahlil Robert Irving, Jenny Price, Tasha Burton, Jesi Ceruti, Shabez Jamal, Sukanya Mani, Aaron Owens, Emma Riley, Edo Rosenblith, Allana Ross, Elizabeth Salley, Amanda Colón-Smith, Alison Ferring, Nicole Greer, Chris Hansen, Dayna Kriz, Grace Kyung, De Nichols, Kiku Obata, Treasure Shields Redmond, Lauren Ross, Buzz Spector, Elizabeth Tucker, Dana Turkovic, Darian Wigfall, Brea Youngblood
+Mimi Zeiger, Yasil Navarro, Michael Rice, Lillian Gardner, Joshua Peder Stulen, Michael Allen, Haley Evans, Esther Neff, Tila Neguse, Lee Broughton, Jesse Vogler, Richard McCoy, Katherine Simóne Reynolds, Rebecca Uchill, Mimi Zeiger, Jean Allman, Lisa Bulawsky, Carmon Colangelo, Adrienne Davis, Liz Kramer, Bruce Lindsey, Tim Portlock, Heather Woofter, Anna Leavey, Meridith McKinley, Susan Trautman, Roseanne Weiss, Michael Behle, Glenn Burleigh, Juan William Chavez, Irene Compadre, Damon Davis, Kahlil Robert Irving, Jenny Price, Tasha Burton, Jesi Ceruti, Shabez Jamal, Sukanya Mani, Aaron Owens, Emma Riley, Edo Rosenblith, Allana Ross, Elizabeth Salley, Amanda Colón-Smith, Alison Ferring, Nicole Greer, Chris Hansen, Dayna Kriz, Grace Kyung, De Nichols, Kiku Obata, Treasure Shields Redmond, Lauren Ross, Buzz Spector, Elizabeth Tucker, Dana Turkovic, Darian Wigfall, Brea Youngblood

 Laboratory for Suburbia is a project of The Luminary and presented by PNC Arts Alive!, The Crawford Taylor Foundation, Haus der Kulturen der Welt (HKW), and The Divided City, an urban humanities initiative funded by the Andrew W. Mellon Foundation, a joint project of the Center for the Humanities and the Sam Fox School, College of Architecture and Graduate School of Architecture & Urban Design at Washington University in St. Louis.